luisgv467/metaClean_short-reads/README.md

 ## Run snakemake workflow

 1. Get a file with the file paths of paired raw metagenomes you want to clean.
 Metagenomes should be compressed (`.gz`) and have a `_1.fastq.gz`/`_2.fastq.gz` extension.
+We are just interested in the basename of the files, so we delete the path to the input files and the extension of the files (`_2.fastq.gz`) using `sed`.

 <pre><code> ls path_to_raw_reads/*_2.fastq.gz | sed -e 's|path_to_raw_reads/||' -e 's|_2.fastq.gz||' > metagenome_paths.txt </pre></code>